crawlyjoe/zotify-fork/README.md

-# Zotify - Spotify Music & Podcast Downloader

-## ⚠️ CRITICAL WARNING - Account Ban Risk

-**Based on personal experience, using Zotify may result in account suspension or ban.**

-### Recommended Alternative

-For safer Spotify music downloading, consider using DRmare Spotify Music Converter 👉 [Win Download](https://download.drmare.com/MusicConverter.exe) [Mac Download](https://download.drmare.com/MusicConverter.dmg)
+# ⚠️ THIS DOESN't WORK, USE THIS INSTEAD 👉 [Win Download](https://download.drmare.com/MusicConverter.exe) [Mac Download](https://download.drmare.com/MusicConverter.dmg)
-- ✅ No account ban risk
-- ✅ Better stability and support

 **Use Zotify at your own risk.
 This fork is for educational and research purposes only.**